VinPal5554/photo-editor/README.md

 # Features
 - Image Upload: Upload and display an image on the canvas
-- Photo editing: Rotate the image in 45-degree increments (both left and right), horizontal and vertical flipping
+- Photo editing: Rotate, apply filters, and crop a photo
 - Responsive Layout: The canvas adapts to different screen sizes

 # Installation steps